3133Computing/noonlight-hass/README.md

 ## How it Works

-Noonlight connects to emergency 9-1-1 services in all 50 U.S. states.
+Noonlight connects to emergency 9-1-1 services in all U.S. states and Canadian provinces.
 Backed by a UL-compliant alarm monitoring center and staffed 24/7 with live operators in the United States, Noonlight is standing by to send help to your home at a moment's notice.

 When integrated with Home Assistant, a **Noonlight Alarm** switch will appear in your list of entities.
 When the Noonlight Alarm switch is turned _on_, this will send an emergency signal to Noonlight.
 You will be contacted by text and voice at the phone number associated with your Noonlight account.
 If you confirm the emergency with the Noonlight operator, or if you're unable to respond, Noonlight will dispatch local emergency services to your home using the [longitude and latitude coordinates](https://www.home-assistant.io/docs/configuration/basic/#latitude) specified in your Home Assistant configuration or an address you specify in the Noonlight configuration.